davatorium/rofi/doc/rofi.1.markdown

 `-refilter-timeout-limit`

-The limit of elements that is used to switch from instant to delayed filter mode.
+The time (in ms) boundary filter may take before switch from instant to delayed filter mode.

-  Default: 8192
+  Default: 300

 A fallback icon can be specified for each mode: